If you are looking for relief from sciatica near Springfield, IL, look

 Subluxation–or bones out of proper alignment–is the most common cause of sciatica.
 Because the nerves that make up your sciatic nerve come from your lower spine, any significant subluxation in that area will put pressure on these nerves and can cause sciatica.
 Finding and correcting subluxations is the specialty of chiropractors.
 Sometimes subluxation is secondary to another problem (such as muscle weakness) so the doctors at Capitol Chiropractic Health Center always perform a comprehensive evaluation to determine the cause and best possible treatment plan for you.

 Muscle Strain or Spasm

 The sciatic nerve travels directly through a muscle called the piriformis.
-If this nerve is injured or is in spasms for any other reason, sciatica is extremely common.
-Other muscle spasms can also put pressure on the sciatic nerve.
+If this muscle is injured or is in spasms for any other reason, sciatica is extremely common.
+Other nearby muscle spasms can also put pressure on the sciatic nerve.
 Correcting nearby alignment problems helps muscles heal and decrease spasm, so chiropractic adjustments are the best single therapy for this.
 Additionally, soft tissue work to the muscle (like massage therapy) is very helpful in decreasing spasms.
 Based on the muscles involved and severity of spasm, the doctors at Capitol Chiropractic Health Center put will create a treatment plan for you to get better as quickly as possible.

 Both medical doctors and chiropractors can help sciatica, but research shows that chiropractic is generally safer, more effective, and less costly.
 People who see a medical doctor for sciatica first more likely to end up with surgery than those who see a chiropractor first.
-Conservative treatments like those from a chiropractor may not always fix sciatica, but are always the best first line of defense.
+Conservative treatments like those from a chiropractor may not always fix sciatica but are always the best first line of defense.

 How long does sciatica last?